Havasupai Packing List: What to Bring in 2025

 - Biodegradable Soap + Dish Cloth

-- Dehydrated meals, trail mix, bars (food post coming soon!)
+- Dehydrated meals, trail mix, bars (food post coming soon, but I typically make my own dehydrated meals!
+Read this tutorial here!)

 🧥 Clothing & Accessories